BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Lucky 7 has been adjusted so that you can actually use it effectively as a normal gun instead of spending a copious amount of time trying to get a good roll.
 If you still insist on fishing for a good roll though, you can do it faster.

-Seventh Sense - No change.
+Seventh Sense - No change other than a possible damage adjustment.

 The Companion - Status effect damage doubled, removed accuracy penalty.

-The Duc - No change.
+The Duc - No change other than a possible damage adjustment.

-The Flood - No change.
+The Flood - No change other than a possible damage adjustment.

 Trickshot - Added 40% critical hit damage.